genestack/user-guide/source/index.rst

 ODM user guide
 ##############

-Welcome to ODM user guide's documentation!
+Welcome to the ODM user guide!

 Genestack’s Omics Data Manager (ODM_) is a data management system for multi-omics, biological and healthcare data, which accelerates